As it picks up more NEO orders, Pratt sees a new chance in China

 Pratt & Whitney President David Hess's surprising disclosure that China's Comac is expressing interest in a version of the geared turbofan for its C919 regional jet adds new weight to the momentum behind Pratt's single-aisle engine strategy.
 A year ago, the PW1000G-series engine had established itself, thanks to its selection by Bombardier for the 110-130-seat CSeries, by Mitsubishi for the 70-90-seat MRJ and by Irkut for the 150-seat-plus MS-21.
 But none of those programs—at least, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Pratt Is Experiencing A Fortuitous Reversal Of Fortunes".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Pratt Is Experiencing A Fortuitous Reversal Of Fortunes".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.